 AGE STRUCTURE IN YEARS OF THE VOLKSWAGEN GROUP EMPLOYEES

 Developing university graduates

-Volkswagen uses a differentiated approach to support its young academic talent: the Student Talent Bank and the Academic Talent Pool.
+Volkswagen uses a differentiated approach to ensure the loyalty of its young academic talent, which consists of two elements: the Student Talent Bank and the Academic Talent Pool.

-Through the Student Talent Bank, Volkswagen seeks to develop particularly high-achieving students in both functional and interdisciplinary areas.
-The aim here is to persuade former interns to join the Company and, by inviting them to specialist lectures, seminars, or visits, for example, to give them the best possible preparation for entry into the world of Volkswagen.
+Through the Student Talent Bank, Volkswagen supports particularly high-achieving students in both functional and interdisciplinary areas.
+The aim here is to persuade former interns to join the Company and, by inviting them to specialist lectures, seminars, or visits, for example, to give them the best possible preparation for entering a profession in the world of Volkswagen.

 Talented young high potentials are added to the Academic Talent Pool just before they complete their degree or doctorate.
-This puts selected high potentials on the radar screen at the Company, allowing them to be considered for a qualified entry-level position in one of the functional areas.
+This puts selected high potentials on the radar screen at the Company, allowing them to be considered for an entry-level position in one of the functional areas.

-The Volkswagen Group’s StartUp Europe trainee program has offered young engineers from Southern Europe an opportunity to gain international work experience since 2012.
-This Volkswagen program is designed to attract international talent and was initially targeted at university graduates from Spain and Portugal.
-The program was extended to Italy in 2014.
-The graduates start off in the relevant company abroad before moving to a Group company in Germany for up to 21 months.
-They may be offered permanent positions after successful completion of the two-year program −30 promising young engineers were taken on in 2014.
+Trainee programs are also offered at the international Group locations, such as at ŠKODA in the Czech Republic and Scania in Sweden.
+In addition, the Volkswagen Group’s StartUp Europe trainee program has offered young engineers from Southern Europe an opportunity to gain international work experience since 2012.
+This Volkswagen program is designed to attract international talent and was initially targeted at university graduates from Italy, Spain and Portugal.
+Three months at a foreign subsidiary are followed by 21 months at a Group company in Germany.
+Participants may be offered permanent positions after the two-year program −22 promising young engineers were taken on in 2015.